togoid/togoid-config/README.md

 # Metadata for updating link data
 update:
-  # How often the source data is updated (should use [DCFreq](https://www.dublincore.org/specifications/dublin-core/collection-description/frequency/) terms)
+  # How often the source data is updated
   frequency: Monthly
   # Update procedure of link data (can be a script name or a command like)
   method: curl http://rest.genome.jp/link/go/ko | cut -f 1,2 | perl -pe 's/ko://; s/go:/GO_/' > link.tsv
 ```

+Recommended to use Dublin Core™ Collection Description Frequency Vocabulary [DCFreq](https://www.dublincore.org/specifications/dublin-core/collection-description/frequency/) terms to specify the update frequency.

 ## Usage